jamf/NetSUS/docs/settings.md

 6. Click **Save**.

-7. Restart NetSUS Server.
+7. Restart the NetSUSLP.

 ## Logs Settings
-The Logs settings allows you to select and view the system log files on the NetSUS Server.
+The Logs settings allows you to select and view the system log files on the NetSUSLP.

-1. Log in to the NetSUS server web application.
+1. Log in to the NetSUSLP web application.

 2. In the side navigation menu or in the mobile dropdown menu, click **Settings** <img height="20" src="images/thumbnails/settings_menu.png"> .